Support Services

 Your prosthetist can help put you in touch with peer support groups that are run both on a state and national level.
 You will also find brochures in every APC branch or you can read our resource on Amputee/Limb Difference support groups here.

-Sign up to our newsletter to keep in the loop with the latest news from APC Prosthetics
+Sign up to our newsletter to stay in the loop with the latest news from APC Prosthetics